EmincanY/AI-Agents/Langchain-Agent/README.md

 - `tools/`: Directory containing custom tool implementations
 - `gradio_ui.py`: Gradio interface implementation
 - `prompts.py`: System prompts and templates for the agent

+## Author

+This project was created by Emincan Yilmaz for learning purposes.
+It demonstrates the implementation of custom Langchain agents and tools while exploring various AI capabilities.